TechTitans-UofM/techtitans-uofm.github.io/_posts/2023-07-19-Music Management System.md

 > This feature is showcased extensively in various other feature videos.
 {: .prompt-info }

 ### Song Search & Filter
 The ability for users to search for songs filtered by song name, artist, or genre.
-> The following video showcases both the Song Search and Song Filter features.
+> The following video showcases both the Song Search and Song Filter feature.
 {: .prompt-info }

 {% include embed/youtube.html id='HyZA082Js9c' %}